 - Left foot, right foot.
 Left foot, right foot.

 - It is much harder to get lost on the big picture when we instill our focus on doing that one job that we need to do for today.

 Once she was done editing the book, she was able to finally floss with her full attention.
-Kidding!
+Just kidding!

-What came next was an even trickier part: finding time to write another novel, while preparing for a big product launch!
+What came next was even more challenging: she had to find the time to write another novel, while preparing for a big product launch at the same time!

 The idea of writing a book at that time seemed ridiculous.

-This wasn’t a matter of simply reading while flossing; now, she had to sit down and actually type.
-And all the advice she’d read about forcing oneself to write 2,000 words a day simply didn’t fit with the other goals she’d set for herself.
+This wasn’t a matter of simply reading while flossing anymore.
+Now, she had to sit down and actually type.
+And all the advice she’d read about forcing oneself to write 2,000 words a day simply didn’t fit with the other goals she had set for herself.